Dine' Content Standards for the Week –

 Please stop and visit our Navajo Language and Culture classroom led by Mr. Al Werito.
 Students are actively engaged in activities that support the development of their Navajo language and culture.
 Supplemental materials are provided through JOM.

 We are an Apple ConnectEd school with each of our students having an iPad; all teachers have MacBooks, iPads, and Apple TVs to support high student achievement.
+Apple ConnectEd is focused on utilizing technology to provide access and equity to our students and to increase student achievement.

 We have implemented a Fire Sciences program in partnership with the Pueblo Pintado Fire Department and San Juan College.
 This program will prepare students for direct employment in the areas of Public Safety and Security as well as prepare them to continue their education at San Juan College.
+Professional developement for staff, student leaders, and community members will be held on October 26th and 27th with the focus on curriculum development.

 We welcome your ideas for improving the services we provide to our students and community.
 Please stop by the school or call 505.721.5520.